clojuredocs/guides/articles/ecosystem/java_jdbc/using_sql.md

 through a single, batched SQL statement.
 That will also determine whether or not you get back any generated keys.

+If you need a more complex form of insertion, you can use `execute!` and, if your database / driver supports it, you can pass `:return-keys` as an option to get back the generated keys.
+As of `java.jdbc` 0.7.6, this can be a vector of column names to return (for drivers that support that) or a simple Boolean.

 ### Inserting a row

 If you want to insert a single row (or partial row) and get back the generated